 On 14 March 2016, more than 1,500 refugees were collectively and summarily pushed back from the Former Yugoslav Republic of Macedonia (FYROM) to Greece – an operation violating the fundamental rights which signatories to the European Convention on Human Rights purport to guarantee.
 The European Court of Human Rights (ECtHR) in Strasbourg is now examining the large-scale collective expulsions of refugees from FYROM to the border camp Idomeni in Greece.

-The two women and six men (names withheld for protection) from Syria, Iraq and Afghanistan crossed the Greek-Macedonian border alongside approximately 1,500 other refugees on 14 March 2016.
+Two women and six men (names withheld for protection) from Syria, Iraq and Afghanistan crossed the Greek-Macedonian border alongside approximately 1,500 other refugees on 14 March 2016.
 The Macedonian military apprehended them and forced them back to Greece through improvised holes in the newly constructed border fence.
-The claimants had no possibility to ask for asylum or to take legal action against their summary deportation from FYROM.
+They had no possibility to ask for asylum or to take legal action against their summary deportation from FYROM.

 ECCHR sees these legal proceedings as an important step in the struggle against push-backs at European borders and for refugees' fundamental "right to have rights."
 The present submission to the European Court is one of the very few cases addressing collective expulsions at terrestrial borders, and the first case challenging the human rights violations occurring in the context of border reinforcement along the Balkan Route.